Who Are We?

 Awesome!
 You found us!
 You are now travelling with the Bender family.

 We left our home in Perth, Australia many moons ago in May 2012 and, other than a brief stint back in Perth for Christmas and a wedding in early 2014, we have been travelling the world nomadically ever since.

 Open-ended travel sounds like a dream come true.
 So why do we do it?
 We love new experiences and seeing more of this wonderful world.
 It’s heaps of fun, but it’s also a rich learning experience for all four of us.
 We loved travelling before kids, and frankly, they weren’t going to stop us.

 Contrary to the most common question we get asked – no, we have not won lotto.
-We are just an ordinary Australian couple who use our laptops, internet connection and a bit of creativity to keep working on the road wherever we go.
+We are just an ordinary Australian family who use our laptops, internet connection and a bit of creativity to keep working on the road wherever we go.